Dionisio1013/Yelp-KPI-Metric/README.md

 # Yelp KPI Web Application & Sentiment Analysis

-Here is a link to my [web application!](https://dionisio1013-hope-test-bdpevq.streamlit.app/) This project is a part of the [Yelp Dataset](https://www.yelp.com/dataset).
+Here is a link to my [web application!](https://dionisio1013-hope-test-bdpevq.streamlit.app/) This project is part of the [Yelp Dataset](https://www.yelp.com/dataset).

 #### -- Project Status: [Active/In Progress]